joelyuhas/Academic-Code/README.md

 # Academic-Code
 Main collection of code performed from 2014-2019 during college.
+Stats the coding language and year first.

 ## High Level Breakdown

 #### Applied Programming
-- 8 main homeworks projects in C, utilized makefiles, 2017.
+- C, 2018, 8 main homeworks and projects, utilized makefiles.
 #### Assembly
-- Main 13 lab projects all done in assembly, 2017.
+- Assembly, 2017, Main 13 lab projects.
 #### Computer Science I
-- Introduction to comp sci and Python, 2015.
+- Python, 2015, Introduction to computer science methodologies.
 #### Computer Science II:
-- Futher comp sci learing in Java, 2015.
+- Java, 2015, Futher development into computer science.
 #### Computer Vision
-- Main projects and Final project using Python and Jupyter Notebook.
+- Python, 2019, Main and Final project using Python and Jupyter Notebook.
 Used machine learning and computer vision.
 Final project trained a computer vision model on fruit recognition.
-Training data has been put in zip file to make easier on transfers, 2019
+Training data has been put in zip file to make easier on transfers.
 #### Differential Privacy
-- Security in Machine Learing Masters Course final project, using differential privacy and tensor flow to estimate individual income based on census data.
-Using privacy techniques to ensure individual data is kept secure, 2019.
+- Python, 2019, Security in Machine Learing Masters Course final project, using differential privacy and tensor flow to estimate individual income based on census data.
+Using privacy techniques to ensure individual data is kept secure.
 #### Digital_IC
-- VHDL class homework and exercieses, 2018.
+- VHDL, 2018, Class homework and exercises.
 #### Embeddeed Systemes
-- Primary projects in C using micro-controllers, 2018.
+- C, 2018, Primary projects in C using micro-controllers.
 #### Integrated and Digital Electonics
-- Main labs and NXP cup final project.
-Using C and microcontroller to create drivers and control line scanning car, 2018.
+- C, 2017, Main labs and NXP cup final project.
+Using C and microcontroller to create drivers and control line scanning car.
 #### Matlab
-- Miscellaneous Matlab projects and homeworks.
+- Matlab, Miscellaneous projects and homeworks.